disposedtrolley/newsbuddy/README.md

 3. copy the contents of the HTML file to the clipboard

 Most of the tooling will be written in Go.
 Orchestration will be performed using a `Makefile`.

+## todo

+- [ ] Decide on a config file structure - this is used to define the metadata, welcome message, and links for a specific issue
+- [ ] Implement text parser for the above
+- [ ] Add `Makefile` to orchestrate template generation and invoking `mjml`